Kabiirk/discord_bots/readme.md

 * **Run the project**
     * In the **first_bot.py** file, put your copied token in the ```client.run()``` function at the end as a string.
-    * All that's left to do now is run the Project ! you can do so by :
+    * All that's left to do now is run the Project !
+You can do so by :
 ```
 python first_bot.py
 ```